Foods to Avoid with Psoriasis & Eczema

 Pork

 The type of fat in pork is very difficult for the body to metabolize.
-When fat builds up in the blood, the oxygen content lowers and it burdens the liver.
-The combination of low oxygen & toxin accumulation can increase symptoms.
+When fat builds up in the blood, the oxygen content lowers.
+This burdens the liver.
+The combination of low oxygen and toxin accumulation can increase symptoms.